Direct Estimation of Pupil Parameters Using Deep Learning for Visible Light Pupillometry: Abstract

 \section{Abstract}

 Pupil reflex to variations in illumination and associated dynamics are of importance in neurology and ophthalmology.
 This is typically measured using a near Infrared (IR) pupillometer to avoid Purkinje reflections that appear when strong Visible Light (VL) illumination is present.
-Previously we demonstrated the use of deep learning techniques to accurately detect the pupil pixels (segmentation mask) in case of VL images for performing VL pupillometry.
-Here, we present a method to obtain the parameters of the elliptical pupil boundary along with the segmentation mask is presented.
+Previously we demonstrated the use of \redc{deep learning} techniques to accurately detect the pupil pixels (segmentation binary mask) in case of VL images for performing VL pupillometry. \redc{Here, we present a method to obtain the parameters of the elliptical pupil boundary along with the segmentation binary pupil mask}.
 This eliminates the need for an additional, computationally expensive post-processing step of ellipse fitting and also improves segmentation accuracy.
 Using the time-varying ellipse parameters of pupil, we can compute the dynamics of the Pupillary Light Reflex (PLR).
-We also present preliminary evaluations of our deep-learning algorithms on clinical data.
+We also present preliminary evaluations of our deep learning algorithms on experimental data.
 This work is a significant push in our goal to develop and validate a VL pupillometer based on a smartphone that can be used in the field.